 If what you are reading spawns even more questions about the subject material, there’s a message for you there.
 Your Higher Self led you to this material, and it would be a good next resource on your journey.

 Everyone can look back to an instance in our “past” where we read something, and thought, “That guy is bonkers.
 He must be on some good meds.”
 Perhaps his words sounded foreign, too science-fictiony or fantastical, and we doubted the validity of the claims he made.
 Or we had to read each sentence multiple times just to fathom what the hell he was talking about.

-If you read that sample paragraph, and it sounded like nonsense, then take note of the book title, or bookmark the site.
-This is indication that it will be a resource for you soon, but not yet.
+If you read that sample paragraph, and it sounded like nonsensical gibberish, then take note of the book title, or bookmark the site.
+This is an indication that it will be a resource for you soon, but not yet.

 That’s why we might buy a book without knowing why, only to pick it off the shelf years later, at the perfect time in our development.